 - Do you live with your parents?

 Every employer wants their employees to be proud of where they work and what they do.
-What better way to instill pride than with a business card?
-A business card gives us an identity with a tribe, lets us know we belong, and lets others know “they don’t”.
+What better way to instill pride than in a business card?
+A business card gives us an identity with a tribe, lets us know we belong and lets others know “they don’t”.
 Do you remember how you felt when you received your very first box of business cards?
-For most of us it was an “I have arrived” moment.
+For most of us, it was an “I have arrived” moment.

 Like all companies, we try to hire smart people.
 These smart peeps know and hang out with other smart peeps.
 Yes, we have hired them and we made it easy to take the first step because the candidate was handed a business card with contact information.

 Even the most technical developers with no social skills (and I mean this in the most complimentary of terms) will attend meets ups, hack-a-thons and industry conferences.
 Yes, they may attend Comi-Con or a WoW event, but even nerds (again, I mean this in a complimentary fashion) can throw down their business card bling with pride, hand out digits with style, and give potential customers and potential new hires a way to connect.
 Bump is passé, and cocktail napkins end up in the garbage at the end of a long night of bonding and drinking.
 When was the last time you accidentally threw out a business card?

 For those of you who still don’t agree, I hear you.
 “HRNasty, you are a dumbass.
 You are just making it easier for other companies to contact your employees so they can steal them away”.
 Shame on the HR department, shame on the manager, and shame on the company for not keeping the employee engaged and challenged.
 Most employees don’t leave for money alone.
 It may be a factor, but it isn’t usually number 1 on the list.
 Employees don’t quit a company, employees usually quit a manager.